 In that regard, the Court observed that, in order for national legislation to be regarded as implementing EU law, within the meaning of Article 51 of the Charter of Fundamental Rights, there must be a connection between a measure of EU law and the national measure at issue which goes beyond the matters covered being closely related or one of those matters having an indirect impact on the other.
 The mere fact that a national measure comes within an area in which the European Union has powers cannot bring it within the scope of EU law and, therefore, render the Charter of Fundamental Rights applicable.
-Thus, in order to determine whether a national measure involves the implementation of EU law, it is necessary to determine, inter alia, whether the national legislation at issue is intended to implement a provision of EU law; the nature of that legislation and whether it pursues objectives other than those covered by EU law, even if it is capable of directly affecting EU law; and, lastly, whether there are specific rules of EU law on the matter or rules which are capable of affecting it.
+Thus, in order to determine whether a national measure involves the implementation of EU law, it is necessary to determine, inter alia, whether the national legislation at issue is intended to implement a provision of EU law; the nature of that legislation and whether it pursues objectives other than those covered by EU law, even if it is capable of directly affecting EU law; and, last, whether there are specific rules of EU law on the matter or rules which are capable of affecting it.

 As regards the national legislation at issue, the Court stated that it pursues an objective which differs from that of guaranteeing a minimum protection for employees in the event of the employer's insolvency, as referred to in Directive 2008/94, and that the grant of the compensation provided for in the national legislation is not capable of affecting or limiting the minimum protection provided for in the directive.
-In addition, the Court considered that Article 11 of the directive, which provides that the directive is not to affect the option of Member States to introduce provisions which
+In addition, the Court considered that Article 11 of the directive, which provides that the directive is not to affect the option of Member States to introduce provisions which afford more favourable protection to employees, does not grant Member States such an option but merely recognises it.
+Accordingly, the national legislation at issue cannot be regarded as coming within the scope of the directive.

-- (6) Judgment of 19 November 1991, Francovich and Bonifaci v Italy (C-6/90 and C-9/90, EU:C:1991:428). - (7) As regards the scope of the Charter, mention should be made of the judgment of 30 April 2014 in Pfleger and Others (C-390/12, EU:C:2014:281), presented in section VI.2 'Freedom of establishment and freedom to provide services'. - (8) Directive 2008/94/EC of the European Parliament and of the Council of 22 October 2008 on the protection of employees in the event of the insolvency of their employer (OJ 2008 L 283, p.
+Judgment of 19 November 1991, Francovich and Bonifaci v Italy (C-6/90 and C-9/90, EU:C:1991:428).

+As regards the scope of the Charter, mention should be made of the judgment of 30 April 2014 in Pfleger and Others (C-390/12, EU:C:2014:281), presented in section VI.2 'Freedom of establishment and freedom to provide services'.

+Directive 2008/94/EC of the European Parliament and of the Council of 22 October 2008 on the protection of employees in the event of the insolvency of their employer (OJ 2008 L 283, p.
 36).